 - Size: 270720 bytes in most operating systems.

 Before you decide on this executable find, you must confirm if it is trustworthy or not.
 You may find the file in the Windows Task Manager to remove it from your computer.

 You may operate a security program there as well as a complete analysis of your computer.

 It is important to note that you must confirm the legitimacy of MPSigStub.exe before you decide to delete this executable program.
 Because the efficiency of any associated programs using that program can be affected.

-Keep applications and utilities up to date in order to avoid potential file issues.
-Computer issues are more likely to be associated with control drivers and device updates.
-And the probability of issues of this kind is minimal or no.
+Keep applications and utilities up to date to avoid potential file issues.
+Computer issues are more likely associated with control drivers and device updates.
+And the probability of issues of this kind is minimal or not.

-Keep in mind that it is not possible to remove any created folder by deleting MPSigStub.exe in windows/system 32.
+Keep in mind that removing any created folder is impossible by deleting MPSigStub.exe in windows/system 32.
 Here are the following methods that you can try.

 Method#1: Opening Windows Explorer in Administrator Mode

 This could be the best way to counteract the problem when you have to uninstall the executable MPSigStub.exe.
 The optimized file explorer with administrative rights must be opened.
 Here’s how to delete MPSigStub.exe from Administrator mode with explorer.exe:

 Note: The name Windows Explorer may be shown as File Explorer, depending on the Windows version you are using